wwarby/walker/README.md

 Arabic, Hebrew and Thai supported by the Garmin ConnectIQ SDK but are not rendered correctly in the device simulator.
 The simulator also seems to throw an exception when a Thai string resource is used for the units of a FIT contribution.
 I have tested Arabic and Hebrew on a real fenix 5x watch and it seems to work fine, but my watch doesn't support Thai.
 Due to these issues it is impossible for me to thoroughly test these languages on all devices.

 ### Translation help
-Help with internationalisation would be appreciated.
+Help with internationalisation is appreciated.
 Current translations are based on Reverso and Google Translate.
 I've made an effort to find the correct translations but have no easy way of finding out if they are correct except through user feedback.

 ## Source
 Walker is open source (MIT license) and it's code resides on GitHub at [https://github.com/wwarby/walker](https://github.com/wwarby/walker)